-3.3 The Primary Theory of the Geographic Domain
+3.3.
+The primary theory of the geographical domain

-Studies of wayfinding and navigation abilities of pre-literate children have shown that by the age of 4, young children can kind their ways around familiar neighborhoods and interpret some aspects of maps and aerial photographs (Hazen et al., 1978; Spencer and Blades, 1985; Freundschuh, 1990; Blaut, 1997; Blades et al., 1998).
+Studies of wayfinding and navigation abilities of pre-literate children have shown that by the age of 4, young children can kind their ways around familiar neighbourhoods and interpret some aspects of maps and aerial photographs (Hazen et al. 1978, Spencer and Blades 1985, Freundschuh 1990, Blaut 1997, Blades et al. 1998).
 However, we know of no literature on other aspects of geographical concepts that young children have mastered, especially the development of geospatial object concepts.
-We hypothesize that the child conceptualizes the geospatial world as a large unitary background of what does not move, and that, early on (long before 4 years), she or he has learned to appreciate that there is a difference between things that move, whether by themselves or because caused to move by another object, and the framework within which things move, and which allows him or her to get from place to place.
+We hypothesize that the child conceptualizes the geospatial world as a large unitary background of what does not move, and that, early on (long before 4 years), she or he has learned to appreciate that there is a difference between things that move, whether by themselves or because caused to move by another object, and the

+Domain Nature of theories for domain Characteristic causal relations and explanations Age acquired Physical Naive mechanics (physics) Does not move except when caused to by another object By 6 months 'Alive' Self-initiated action, goal-directed An object is animate if and only if it moves by itself By 6-11 months Human Capable of actions, perceptions, beliefs, intentions, etc. Actions can be caused by beliefs and desires By 3 years (?)
+Biological Notion of species Properties are explained by their utility to the individuals themselves 3-6 years Artefacts Manufacture, use Properties are explained by their utility to others By 3-4 years framework within which things move, and which allows him or her to get from place to place.
 One issue is the point at which infants begin to distinguish between the fixed background spatial world at the level of individual locations (the immediate perceptual environment of single rooms and dwellings) and the larger world of geospatial forms in the strict sense.
 When do infants first apprehend the difference between location in stationary objects such as rooms and buildings, and location in moving objects such as cars?
-Is there a distinction, in the spatial background domain, between what is natural and what is constructed or built by human beings (analogous to the distinction, on the table-top scale, between artifacts and non-artifacts)?
-At what point do young children acquire the capacity to distinguish between natural geographic features such as mountains and lakes on the one hand and places and other fiat geographic objects (Smith 1995a) on the other?
-How do place concepts relate to children's (and adults') conceptualizations of notions of environment and surroundings (Smith 2000, Smith and Varzi 1999).
-Leaving such issues to one side, we can conjecture that the relevant extension to Table 1a for geographic categories might look like this:
+Is there a distinction, in the spatial background domain, between what is natural and what is constructed or built by human beings (analogous to the distinction, on the table-top scale, between artifacts and non-artefacts)?
+At what point do young children acquire the capacity to distinguish between natural geographical features such as mountains and lakes on the one hand and places and other fiat geographical objects (Smith 1995a) on the other?
+How do place concepts relate to children's (and adults') conceptualizations of notions of environment and surroundings (Smith and Varzi 1999, Smith 2000).
+Leaving such issues to one side, we can conjecture that the relevant extension to table 1(a) for geographical categories is given in table 1(b).